jpmorganchase/fusion/docs/index.md

 ## Overview

 The PyFusion SDK is designed to provide users with a seamless way to programmatically interact with the Fusion Data Management Platform.
-With PyFusion, you can browse and query available data and metadata, enabling efficient data discovery and integration workflows.
+With PyFusion, you can browse and query available data and metadata, enabling efficient data discovery and integration with workflows.
 Additionally, the SDK allows you to create products, define datasets and schemas, and upload your data directly to the platform.

 ## Key Features